National Vision (EYE)

 Number of Stores

-National Vision operated 1,237 locations in the latest quarter.
-Over the last two years, the company has generally closed its stores, averaging 3.8% annual declines.
+National Vision listed 1,242 locations in the latest quarter and has generally closed its stores over the last two years, averaging 4.7% annual declines.

 When a retailer shutters stores, it usually means that brick-and-mortar demand is less than supply, and it is responding by closing underperforming locations to improve profitability.